 Fretilin calls for full independence.
 Gusmao joins the group, becoming deputy head of its Department of Information.
-The Timorese Democratic Union (UDT) initially favours a continued association with Portugal.
-When the UDT shifts its position the two groups join in an independence campaign.
+The UDT initially favours a continued association with Portugal, but then shifts its position and joins Fretilin in an independence campaign.

-The Popular Democratic Association of Timor (Apodeti) favours integration with Indonesia and receives backing from the Indonesian Government, which also wants to see the province integrated.
+Apodeti favours integration with Indonesia and receives backing from the Indonesian Government, which also wants to see the province integrated.

 Indonesia invades on 7 December, landing forces at Dili and at Baukau, 100 kilometres to the east, and installing a puppet government composed of members of UDT and Apodeti.
 Gusmao is the last member of Fretilin's Central Committee to leave the capital.

-The invasion takes place with the blessing of United States President Gerald Ford and US Secretary of State Henry Kissinger, who meet with Suharto in Jakarta on 6 December, the day before the Indonesian troops are mobilised.
+The invasion takes place with the blessing of United States President Gerald Ford and US Secretary of State Henry Kissinger, who meet with Indonesian President Suharto in Jakarta on 6 December, the day before the Indonesian troops are mobilised.

 1978 - Following the deaths of almost all of the Fretilin leadership, including the group's president, Nicolau Lobato, Gusmao finds himself in charge of the resistance.